Skip to main content

 7. PCI DSS

 7.2 The PCI DSS outlines the security requirements for transmitting, storing, accessing, or processing cardholder data.
-All NC State University entities that accept payment cards must comply with PCI DSS before accepting payment card transactions.
+All NC State Entities that accept payment cards must comply with PCI DSS before accepting payment card transactions.
 If the payment card technical solution implementation is significantly modified for a particular university entity at any time, PCI DSS compliance must be verified again for each associated merchant account before the modified implementation is used to accept payment cards.
-The university entity that requests the merchant account is responsible for ensuring that on-going maintenance activities required to keep the site PCI DSS compliant are performed.
-PCI DSS non-compliance is prohibited, and will result in immediate shutdown of the affected merchant accounts in the event of an emergency situation or after notification is submitted to relevant merchant account owners.
-The accounts will be restored upon confirmed PCI DSS compliance.
+The NC State Entity owning the merchant account is responsible for ensuring that ongoing maintenance activities required to keep the implementation PCI DSS compliant are performed.
+PCI DSS non-compliance is prohibited and will result in cancellation of the affected merchant account.
+After review, the account may be reinstated on confirmed PCI DSS compliance.

 8. PCI COMPLIANCE OF THIRD PARTY VENDORS

-8.2 Any third party vendor used by the university or one of its associated entities to assist in storing, processing, or transmitting payment card data must provide a copy of their active certificate of PCI DSS, PA DSS, or PCI PED compliance at the appropriate audit Merchant Level.
-This must be presented to the OIT Security and Compliance unit (OIT S&C) for review before any contractual agreement is finalized or renewed, and prior to the provider being used to process or interact with any live payment card transactions.
+8.1 Any third party vendor used by an NC State Entity for payment card transactions must be approved by Merchant Services and provide a copy of their Report On Compliance or Attestation Of Compliance at the appropriate merchant level.
+This must be provided to S&C for review before any contractual agreement is finalized or renewed, and prior to the provider being used to process or interact with any live payment card transactions.
+If the vendor utilizes any third party services providers whose services bring them into scope as a vendor as defined by PCI DSS, evidence of compliance for those third parties must also be provided.

-8.4 OIT will also require an annual review of the PCI compliance of all such third party vendors.
+8.2 S&C will also require an annual review of the PCI compliance of all third party vendors as part of the PCI-DSS annual attestation process.